pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 Done
 ```

-The RLOC16 of OTBR is 0xb000, the RLOC16 of the ot-cli-ftd device initially is 0xb001, and it becomes 0x8400 after obtaining the Router ID.
-It can be seen that the ot-cli-ftd device has been upgraded from a child to a router.
+The RLOC16 of OTBR is 0xb000, the RLOC16 of the FTD Joiner initially is 0xb001, and it becomes 0x8400 after obtaining the Router ID.
+It can be seen that the FTD Joiner has been upgraded from a child to a router.

 > aside positive
 >